-The ice maker arm is connected to a series of sensors inside the ice maker head.
-The sensors are able to detect the angle of the ice maker arm.
-If the ice maker arm is unable to reset to its neutral position, the sensors in the ice maker will shut off ice production.
+The ice maker is connected to a series of sensors inside the ice maker head that detect the angle of the ice maker arm.
+If the ice maker arm cannot reset to its neutral position, the sensors in the ice maker will shut off ice production.

-Your ice maker arm can either be stuck in the off position or in the on position.
+Your ice maker arm can be stuck in the Off or On position.

 You must address the issue promptly and replace any necessary components.
 However, if you’re uncomfortable troubleshooting the ice maker arm, I recommend contacting a professional.